vortexntnu/software-learning-period/README.md

  If you would like more explanations as for how CMakeLists.txt works, you can snoop around in the CMakeLists.txt in the talker_cpp package located in tutorial packages.

 ###  Task 2.2 Using git
-When you have created your files you can first "stage" them by using the command "git add", this makes it possible to commit the chenges later.
+When you have created your files you can first "stage" them by using the command "git add", this makes it possible to commit the changes later.

 ```
 git add /filename